Claire Smith (sportswriter)

 Claire Smith (born July 1, 1954) is an American sportswriter, who covered Major League Baseball for the Hartford Courant, The New York Times, and The Philadelphia Inquirer.
 She is currently a news editor for ESPN.
 Smith was the first woman to be honored with the J. G. Taylor Spink Award by the Baseball Writers' Association of America.

 Early life

 Smith was born in Langhorne, Pennsylvania, and graduated from Neshaminy High School.
 Her mother, Bernice, was a chemist who worked for General Electric; Bernice was born in New York City but was raised in her family's home country of Jamaica.
-Smith's father, William, was an illustrator and sculptor; she credits her for sparking an interest in baseball, especially for Jackie Robinson and the Dodgers, even though William was a New York Giants fan.
+Smith's father, William, was an illustrator and sculptor; she credits him for sparking an interest in baseball, especially for Jackie Robinson and the Dodgers, even though William was a New York Giants fan.
 She has an older brother, William Jr., born on the day Bobby Thomson hit the famous walk-off home run to win the pennant against the Brooklyn Dodgers.

 Smith attended the Pennsylvania State University and then Temple University, getting her first journalism job with the Bucks County Courier Times.